ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-8-3.md

-Chapter 8: Collaborating with Others: Examples of Successful Collaborations in Nonfiction Writing
+Examples of Successful Collaborations in Nonfiction Writing
 =================================================================================================

 Collaborating with others can be a valuable tool for nonfiction writers.
 In this chapter, we will explore examples of successful collaborations in nonfiction writing.